Hydrogen vehicle: Trams and trains

+In the International Energy Agency’s 2022 Net Zero Emissions Scenario, hydrogen is forecast to account for 2% of rail energy demand in 2050, while 90% of rail travel is expected to be electrified by then (up from 45% today).
+Hydrogen’s role in rail would likely be focused on lines that prove difficult or costly to electrify.

-In March 2015, China South Rail Corporation (CSR) demonstrated the world's first hydrogen fuel cell-powered tramcar at an assembly facility in Qingdao.
-Tracks for the new vehicle have been built in seven Chinese cities.
+In March 2015, China South Rail Corporation (CSR) demonstrated a hydrogen fuel cell-powered tramcar at an assembly facility in Qingdao.
+Tracks for the new vehicle were built in seven Chinese cities.

-In northern Germany in 2018 the first fuel-cell powered Coradia iLint trains were placed into service; excess power is stored in lithium-ion batteries.
+In northern Germany in 2018 fuel-cell powered Coradia iLint trains were first placed into service; excess power is stored in lithium-ion batteries.